 - We’ve also set up and convened a cross-industry forum, Flexibility First, to advocate for and promote policies that support better grid flexibility.

 Trees are our oxygen-breathing, soil-protecting, sunlight-absorbing, carbon-removing friends in fighting the climate crisis.
-That’s why we've already planted about 1 million trees, and will plant another 900,000 over the coming year with the Woodland Trust and I Dig Trees.

 We’re also supporting all kinds of projects to help restore nature, through our charity, OVO Foundation.
 For instance, we’ve pledged to help one of our partners, Earthwatch plant 12 Tiny Forests – dense urban woodlands the size of a tennis court, with 600 trees.

 Building a zero-carbon energy system is just one of our many goals.
 We’re also busy supporting our communities through OVO Foundation, building a leading place to work and reducing our own carbon footprint to become a net zero business by 2035.
 All while delivering award-winning customer service – including USwitch Supplier of the Year 2017 and 2019, and the Business Green’ Leaders’ Awards 2020 Company of the Decade.

 We know that a zero carbon world is within reach.
 That’s why we’re working our socks off to make sure the right tech, services, and policy changes are all in place.